stitchdata/docs/_developer-files/connect/api/objects/form-properties/sources/saas/pardot-object.md

     type: "string"
     required: true
     description: |
       32-character hexadecimal user key for your user account.
-This user key allows Stitch to access your {{ form-property.diaplay-name }} account's API.
+This allows Stitch to access your {{ form-property.diaplay-name }} account's API.
 You can retrieve your user key in the **API User Key** row on the settings page of your {{ form-property.display-name }} account.
     value: "<YOUR_USER_KEY>"

   - name: "email"